-Where does the Autumn edition of Harvest Festival Marrakech take place?
+Where does the Harvest Festival Marrakech take place?

 Harvest Festival Marrakech is a multi-sited event: it happens in art galleries, hotels, restaurants, retail stores and other spaces in median Gueliz and other locations around Marrakech.
-Please consult the map on this website for specific information: you will find partners across Marrakech, with differently coloured icons for Activities, Art & Culture, Gastronomy and Shopping.
+Please consult the program on our events page and Instagram page for all locations.